EarthObservationSimulator/instrupy/docs/synthetic_aperture_radar_model_desc.rst

    Supported SAR configurations.

-The FOV of the instrument is calculated from the antenna specifications (beamwidth) and the instrument orientation.
+The FOV of the instrument is calculated from the antenna specifications (beamwidth), *scan-technique* and the instrument orientation.
 A sceneFOV can be specified separately.
 The FOR is built based on the sceneFOV and the maneuver specifications. *ROLL_ONLY* and *DOUBLE_ROLL_ONLY* maneuver specifications are supported since the model supports only sidelooking SAR configuration.
 The FOV/ sceneFOV/ FOR is used in the coverage calculations (using the OrbitPy package) to find the locations accessed on the ground.